FoofooTheGuy/VidInjector9000/README.md

 # VidInjector9000
 A cross platform,* step-by-step injector for 3DS video CIAs focused on presentation

-<sup>*You will have to compile it yourself if builds for your operating system are not provided
+<sup><sup>*You will have to compile it yourself if builds for your operating system are not provided

 Outdated Walk Through
 ---